 In September 2013 he was elected as a Royal Academician.
 He is only the second black British Artist to be elected by the Royal Academy, after Frank Bowling, RA.

 Shonibare’s work has extraordinary resonance today as we grapple with complex issues of immigration and Brexit, which has, in part, been a consequence of the complex legacy of European colonialism.
 Interestingly Shonibare’s own migration to Britain was a consequence of his native Nigeria being a former British colony from 1800–1960.
 Nigeria became independent from Britain only two years before Shonibare's birth.
 From his own cultural experiences, he also raises searching and poignant questions about identity and what it means to be ‘British’ (black and British/black British/African) – or just human.
-He articulates the debate around the cultural difference of hybridity with an elegance and wit that can be deceptively aesthetic.
+He articulates the debate around the cultural difference of hybridity with

 In a country that is becoming more representative, work by black British artists like Shonibare needs to reach a much more diverse audience.
 Many of his works are in private collections and public collections abroad.
 The black presence so prominent in Britain needs to be reflected in our public collections to make representation more real, fair and balanced.
 This demographic needs to be reflected in order to redress a huge cultural imbalance and discrimination.
 As a decolonised person, Shonibare has developed in his work a distinct post-colonial identity which positively liberates an artist of African descent from the traditional confines of the colonial cultural space.